 Concerned about your finances?
 Need help budgeting?
 Want to understand credit scores?

 Visit our online Financial Aid Counseling Center to take short, self-paced online courses on these different topics and become an expert on your finances.

 Student Financial Services Office

-Due to COVID-19, services are currently available in the Strickland Center (Main Campus) during the following hours.
+Services are currently available in the Allman Center (Main Campus) during the following hours.

-8 am – 5 pm Monday thru Thursday
+8 am – 6 pm Monday – Thursday

 Need more info?
 Check our Financial FAQ.